Adv-R-Programming/Adv-R-Reader/content/class_worksheets/09_apply_lists/_index.en.md

 unzip("./09_data.zip", exdir = "./09_data_dir/")
 ```

-Now that we have the files, we can treat them like any other `.csvs` we
+Now that we have the files, we can treat them like any other `.csv`s we
 may have used for data analysis.
 Typically, you would need to run
 `read.csv()` to load in these files one at a time.
 That is a chore.
 Instead, we’ll combine a few of the skills we’ve learned in the